 Mission Statement

-The Electronic Systems Engineering Technology program prepares graduates for immediate impact and long-term career success by providing a real-world experiential education coupled with personalized undergraduate experiences in electronics product development, test, system integration, and engineering research.
+The Electronic Systems Engineering Technology Program at Texas A&M University prepares graduates for immediate impact and long-term career success by providing a real-world experiential education coupled with personalized undergraduate experiences in electronics product development, test, system integration, and engineering research.

 Program Educational Objectives

-• Demonstrate increasing levels of leadership, teamwork, and be able to communicate technical information to technical and non-technical stakeholders.
+- Continue to develop increasing levels of leadership, teamwork, and be able to communicate information to technical and non-technical stakeholders.

-• Display a desire for a lifetime of further challenges and learning, and flexibility to adapt to a fast-changing environment in engineering industries.
+- Continue professional growth through a desire for a lifetime of further opportunities, learning, and flexibility to adapt to a fast-changing environment in engineering industries.

 Student Outcomes